zenml-io/zenml/docs/book/guides/low-level-api/chapter-2.md

 ## Inspect

-If you add the following code to fetch the pipeline:
+You can add the following code to fetch the pipeline:

 ```python
 from zenml.core.repo import Repository